Symbolic recovery of PDEs from measurement data: Related work

-\paragraph{Inverse problems perspective on model learning.} The reconstruction of physical laws in PDE-based models from measurement data can be formulated as an inverse problem.
+This section reviews related work on learning PDE-based models from data, with a focus on inverse problems, interpretable and symbolic model discovery, and identifiability of physical laws.
+These directions are most closely related to the setting and goals of this paper. \paragraph{Inverse problems and PDE model identification.} The reconstruction of physical laws in PDE-based models from measurement data can be formulated as an inverse problem.
 Applications range from estimating single parameters, through identifying structural components that augment approximate models, to discovering the full governing physics that best explain observed dynamics.
 Approaches span classical techniques, purely data-driven model learning, and hybrid methods.

 In parameter identification the physical model structure is assumed to be known and only the physical parameters are learned from data.
 Early contributions include \cite{Acar1993}, \cite{Alessandrini1986}, and \cite{Knowles2001} on elliptic equations.
 Related works on reconstructing nonlinear heat conduction laws from boundary measurements, together with stability estimates, include \cite{Cannon1980}, \cite{Egger15}, and \cite{Roesch96}.
-An excellent overview on aspects of parameter identification and beyond is provided by the foundational reference works \cite{Banks1989} on parameter estimation and control for PDE-governed systems, \cite{Klibanov2013} on different aspects of coefficient inverse problems, \cite{Engl1996} on deterministic regularization theory for ill-posedness, and \cite{Kaipio2005} on a Bayesian framework for inverse problems.
+An overview on aspects of parameter identification and beyond is provided by the foundational reference works \cite{Banks1989} on parameter estimation and control for PDE-governed systems, \cite{Klibanov2013} on different aspects of coefficient inverse problems, \cite{Engl1996} on deterministic regularization theory for ill-posedness, and \cite{Kaipio2005} on a Bayesian framework for inverse problems.